reims/explot/README.md

 ## Build

 `explot` uses cmake as the build system and nix for dependency management.
 Use `nix develop --impure` to enter a development shell.
 Within this shell you can use cmake to build `explot` as usual. `--impure` is needed because OpenGL depends on the hardware.
-Unfortunately, that also means that `explot` must be started via `nixgl explot` from the development shell, unless you are using NixOS (I use Arch btw).
+Unfortunately, that also means that `explot` must be started via `nixGL explot` from the development shell, unless you are using NixOS (I use Arch btw).

 If you want to build `explot` without nix, you must make sure that cmake can find all the dependencies.
 See `flake.nix` for a list of dependencies.